Diffusion-Inspired Reconfiguration of Transformers for Uncertainty Calibration: Experiments

 \subsubsection{In-Distribution Classification}

-\textbf{Comparison with Pre-Trained Models.} \ourmethod{} demonstrates superior performance compared to pre-trained models across nearly all tasks and metrics (Table \ref{tab::in_dist_kep_diff}).~While \ourmethod{} does not outperform KEP-7/7 in ECE and NLL on CIFAR-10 or in ECE on CIFAR-100, the differences are marginal (ECE $< 2\%$, NLL $< 0.1$).~Conversely, \ourmethod{} achieves significantly higher accuracy than KEP-7/7 (87.06\% versus 82.68\% on CIFAR-10; 60.85\% versus 57.06\% on CIFAR-100), a lower Brier score, and outperforms KEP-7/7 in failure prediction tasks.
+\textbf{Comparison with Pre-Trained Models.} \ourmethod{} demonstrates superior performance compared to pre-trained models across nearly all tasks and metrics (Table \ref{tab::in_dist_kep_diff}).~On CIFAR-10, \ourmethod{} outperforms KEP-7/7 on every reported metric, with higher accuracy (84.74\% versus 82.68\%), lower ECE (5.18 versus 6.95), lower NLL (4.84 versus 5.89), and a lower Brier score (22.48 versus 25.90), while also leading in the failure-prediction metrics.~On CIFAR-100, although \ourmethod{} does not outperform KEP-7/7 in ECE (21.43 versus 21.31), the difference is marginal ($< 0.2\%$), while \ourmethod{} achieves significantly higher accuracy (60.85\% versus 57.06\%) and a lower Brier score.
 Additionally, significance testing, reported in Appendix~\ref{subsubsec:signigicance-testing}, indicates that most improvements are statistically significant ($p$-value $< 0.05$).~These results demonstrate that \ourmethod{} not only provides better-calibrated uncertainty estimates but also enhances predictive accuracy, underscoring the effectiveness of our propagation-based model for UC.

 \textbf{Comparison with Existing Uncertainty-Aware Baselines.} Beyond vanilla pre-trained models, \ourmethod{} also surpasses other uncertainty-aware approaches in both predictive performance and uncertainty calibration across multiple tasks (Table~\ref{tab::in_dist_baselines_diff}).
-For a fair comparison, \ourmethod{} and KEP are configured with optimal settings and evaluated against standard baselines.~Overall, \ourmethod{} achieves the \textbf{highest} performance in 21/28 settings (across $4$ datasets and $7$ UC/performance metrics) and the \textbf{second-highest} in 4/28 settings, establishing a new state-of-the-art in UC.
+For a fair comparison, \ourmethod{} and KEP are configured with optimal settings and evaluated against standard baselines.~Overall, \ourmethod{} achieves the \textbf{highest} performance in 20/28 settings (across $4$ datasets and $7$ UC/performance metrics) and the \textbf{second-highest} in 6/28 settings, establishing a new state-of-the-art in UC.